 With this taxation model, your individual members will receive income from the LLC (how much each member gets is dictated by the operating agreement), and each member then reports that income on his or her individual tax return and pays the resulting taxes.

 As a result, the total amount of money that is paid as tax for the LLC’s profits is typically lower than it would be as a corporation.
 The only issue is that your members will likely be required to pay self-employment tax, which is a 15.3% tax that combines the employer and employee portions of Medicare and Social Security.

-If your LLC was taxed as a C corporation, the LLC would pay taxes itself as an entity, using the corporate income tax of 21%.
+If your LLC was taxed as a C corporation, the LLC would pay taxes itself as an entity, using the corporate income tax rate of 21%.
 With this form of taxation, your members would be subject to what’s commonly referred to as “double taxation,” because the profits are taxed once at the corporate level, then taxed again on the personal level after the company distributes the funds to the individual members.
 This taxation option is typically only advisable if your members are high-income individuals who can save money by avoiding high personal tax bracket rates.

 Finally, you can also classify an LLC as an S corporation, which is basically a compromise between the two options we’ve discussed thus far.
 With S corp taxation, most elements of the pass-through model apply, with the only exception being that your owners can avoid self-employment tax due to the S corp model treating them as employees.
 However, there are many restrictions to S corp eligibility that make this option fairly rare.

 The LLC is a great choice for a wide variety of business startups due to its combination of flexibility and personal asset protection.
 When it comes down to it, we think the LLC is the ideal structure for many different types of businesses.

 Whether the LLC is the correct business structure for your specific company or not comes down to several important factors, including taxation, personal asset protection, company structure, and more.